hectorcorrea/solr-for-newbies/10_schema.md

   # }
 ```

-This is obviously a much more complex definition than the ones that we saw
-before.
-The basic are the same, the field type points to a `class` (solr.TextField)
-and it also indicates that it is a multi-value type.
-However, notice the next two kinds
-of information defined for this field, namely the information under the
-`indexAnalyzer` and `queryAnalyzer`.
+This is obviously a much more complex definition than the ones that we saw before.
+The basics are the same, the field type points to a `class` (solr.TextField) and it also indicates that it is a multi-value type.
+However, notice the next two kinds of information defined for this field, namely the information under the `indexAnalyzer` and `queryAnalyzer`.

-`indexAnalyzer` refers to the kind of transformations that will be made to
-any field of this type before the value is indexed by Solr.
+`indexAnalyzer` refers to the kind of transformations that will be made to any field of this type before the value is indexed by Solr.

-`queryAnalyzer` refers to the transformations that will be made to any
-value that references a field of this type when we query a `text_general` field.
+`queryAnalyzer` refers to the transformations that will be made to any value that references a field of this type when we query a `text_general` field.

-Notice for example how it will take into account "stop words" (e.g. words to be
-ignored) both at index and query time, but it will take into account "synonyms"
-only at querying time.
+Notice for example how it will take into account "stop words" (e.g. words to be ignored) both at index and query time, but it will take into account "synonyms" only at querying time.

 ## Tokenizers and Filters